Sprott Physical Bullion Trusts

 3) Potential Tax Advantage For Certain U.S. Investors*

-For U.S. non-corporate investors who hold units for one year and timely file a QEF form, gains realized on the sale of the Trusts' units are currently taxed at a long-term capital gains rate with a maximum of 15% (20% for married filers earning over $450,000 and single filers earning over $400,000 per year), versus a maximum of 28% applied against most precious metals ETFs and physical coins.
+For U.S. non-corporate investors who hold units for more than one year and make a timely Qualified Election Form (QEF) election, gains realized on the sale of the Trust’s units are currently taxed at the long-term capital gains rate of 15% (20% for higher income taxpayers), versus the maximum of 28% applied against most precious metals ETFs and physical gold coins.

 For more information, please see ''Tax Considerations-U.S. Federal Income Tax Considerations" in the Prospectus and always consult your tax accountant regarding your particular situation.